What they don’t tell you about parenting…

 What “Parenting” magazine doesn’t prepare you for is that moment when you swing your toddler’s bedroom door open and see the confused, surprised eyes of your three-year-old son as he tries to understand what just happened to him.
 Even as you kneel to pull him up into your arms, you think about the conversations you had with your spouse in which you fought the idea that the kid was ready to be in a big boy bed and graduate from his crib.
 You insisted the kid wasn’t brave enough to try to climb out, and even so, he wouldn’t be tall enough to get over the rail.
 And now, as the crying begins in earnest, you look up to see your entire family in front of you with scared eyes, and you know it’s your fault.

-What you don’t learn in the childbirth and parenting classes is how to tell the difference between head injury vomiting and vomiting brought on by uncontrolled crying.
+What you don’t learn in the childbirth and parenting classes is how much the 4 month sleep regression affects your own sleeping pattern if you don’t clock onto it early and do enough research beforehand.
+They also fail to teach you the difference between head injury vomiting and vomiting brought on by uncontrolled crying.
 As you stand with your entire family–the big one is now wearing a Brazil soccer jersey and is ready to wait it out in the ER–in the kids’ bathroom, you hate yourself for wondering how much a trip to the ER would cost, and then hate the system that makes you even consider how much it would cost.
 There is vomit everywhere, and you can actually smell the dinner you made, undigested and tracking through the grout on the tile floor.

 And so, because you’ve learned none of this before, you clean and dress your younger son, and you look to Dr. Google to teach you the symptoms of concussion in a three-year-old, and you learn all you can in a short period of time–that crucial few minutes of deciding whether it’s time to go to the hospital.
 The kid can tell you his name, his brother’s name, his street address, his dog’s name, and his pre-school teacher’s names.
 He can walk a straight line.
 His pupils are the same size.
 And so you’re only left to keep him awake.
 And there is only one way to do that.